-- Age, gender and body mass don't appear to influence enterotype.
+- Age, gender and body mass don't appear to influence microbiome type.

 - Regular microbiome tests can reveal long- and short-term dietary changes.

-It is entirely possible to speculate what enterotype you are - if you can survive the horrified looks of microbiome biostatisticians and medical professionals around the globe.
-This is because there is enough science behind key aspects of enterotype constitution and physical presentation.
+It is entirely possible to speculate what microbiome type you are by studying your long-term diet - if you can survive the horrified looks of microbiome biostatisticians and medical professionals around the globe.

 But it’s essential to remember that nothing beats the 16s rRNA sequencing technology used by Atlas Biomed and other companies offering similar services.
 Why?
 Because we actually DNA test your stool sample to identify microbial diversity and abundance, including rare and hard-to-detect species.
 Much more accurate than eyeballing it, right?

 There are three main dietary choices that distinguish these groups, helpfully denominated by Atlas Biomed as the Veggie Muncher, the Western Gourmand and the Grain Lover.